 If money isn’t an issue and you prefer to pay someone for consolidated information, that is perfectly fine, and it will serve you.

-As I said, it isn’t that her tips need to be aren’t helpful; it’s just you can find them anywhere for free or cheaper with baby sleep books.
+Her tips are helpful, but you can find them anywhere for free or cheaper with baby sleep books.

 That being said, you CAN go without Taking Cara Babies and find much more affordable or even free options online where you can learn.